weareenvoy/backend-code-test/node-exercise/README.md

 - Update the declartion body of each function.
 - Update the error handling.
 - Update/change the sychronicity of the entire file

+### Submission
+Please submit the entire repo including your `solution.js` in a new PUBLIC github repository.